fpoirotte/save-editor-AGB-AY5E/docs/Usage.md

 *   #819 - The Winged Dragon of Ra
 *   #820 - Insect Monster Token

-If you defeat Simon **the very first time you face him**, he will make sure you have at least one copy of every card in your trunk as a reward.
+If you defeat Simon **the very first time you face him (and only then!)**, he will make sure you have at least one copy of every card in your trunk as a reward.

+**Notes:**
-**Note:** Simon will not give you this reward if your first duel against him ended with your loss or a draw and you defeat him afterwards, so be extra careful when fighting him.
+* Simon will not give you this reward if your first duel against him ended with your loss or a draw and you defeat him afterwards.

-Because `Insect Monster Token` cannot be obtained through Booster Packs, defeating Simon on your very fist encounter is the only way to get every card and unlock Trusdale legitimately.
+* Because `Insect Monster Token` cannot be obtained through any Booster Pack, defeating Simon on your very first encounter is the only way to get every card and unlock Trusdale legitimately.
+* After the National Championship held in November, the 3 tickets (`The Monarchy`, `Set Sail for the Kingdom` and `Glory of the King's Hand`) will be removed from your trunk automatically, thus locking Trusdale until you reach the championship's finals again the following year.